 Essential Information For Scuba Diving In The Andamans

 Let’s bust the biggest myth right away – while it’s recommended that you know basic swimming, you do not have to be a swimmer to go scuba diving.
 Non-swimmers can also scuba dive, just remember to stay calm and focus on the underwater world ahead of you.
 Dive instructors will be by your side and you will get adequate training before you dive.
 You will most likely have to give a float test if not a swim one.
 This is to see if you can tread water without panicking.

 The age limit to go scuba diving is from 10 to 60.
 When signing up for a dive, you will have to fill out a medical form listing any medical conditions you have.
 This will help determine whether scuba diving will be too risky for you.
 Pregnant women, people with heart conditions or other serious conditions, and people with back problems shouldn’t attempt a dive.
 Some vendors will refuse to let you dive if you are one of these as the risk is too great to undertake.

-Dives are usually in the first half of the day, starting as early as 7.30 to meet and get your pre-diving instructions.
-It is this time of day that offers good visibility.
+Dives are usually in the first half of the day, starting as early as 7.30, which is when you’ll meet and get your pre-diving instructions.
+It’s this time of day that offers good visibility.
 While dives stop by 5.30, advanced and certified divers can opt for night dives to certain sites.
 Keep in mind that there are several factors that influence your dive, most of which are not under human control.
 Those factors include: